 Formulating a Plan

-Now that you have researched your market and determined the product and or service you want to provide it’s really time to do a little testing.
-For many startups, this can be a difficult thing to do as it means telling others your ideas.
-Generally your safest bet is to run it with friends and family or find people, in the event of a niche market, to discuss your plans with.
+Now that you have researched your market and determined the product, service or information you want to provide it’s really time to do a little testing.
+For many start-ups, this can be a difficult thing to do as it means telling others your ideas.
+Generally your safest bet is to run it by your friends and family.

 Buying the Right Domain Name

-Once you come up with an idea it is going to be very tempting to just go ahead and buy a domain name and while these are cheap enough it could be a waste of money.
-Take into considerations above.
-As you research you will inevitably formulate ideas that either compliment your original idea or indeed changes it significantly and none has more effect that when it comes to discussing your ideas with others.
+Take your time choosing the right domain name; remember you need a name that will aptly reflect what you are doing.
+As you conduct your research you will inevitably formulate ideas that either compliment your original idea or indeed changes it significantly and none has more effect that when it comes to discussing your ideas with others.
 Therefore you may have bought a domain name that now has no real bearing on what you are about to execute.

 About 12 years ago I was toying with the idea for a new online venture.
 I researched domain names and found one suitable and purchased it.
 At the time I paid less than $10.00.
 Three weeks later I shelved the project due to other commitments and put the domain name up for sale.
 A week later it sold for $2,800.00.
 Not a bad decision after all.

 When it comes to buying a domain name you must choose carefully.
 For me a domain name has to be catchy, relevant to the subject matter, and where possible under seven characters in length.
-This makes your domain name much easier to remember and type for your users.
+This makes your domain name much easier to remember and type in the browser bar for your users.

 Again, the advice here is to carefully research the domain name for your website, and even during the process above, ask others.
 The obvious telltale sign of a domain name not being overly good is when you speak the name and your friends say; “What was that?” or “How to you spell it?”